-ELISA SIGHICELLI with JOHN YAUby John Yau
+ELISA SIGHICELLI with JOHN YAU

 On occasion of the artist’s new exhibit The Party Is Over, which will remain on view at Gagosian Gallery on Madison Avenue till March 6, 2010, Elisa Sighicelli paid a visit to the home of Art Editor John Yau to talk about her new body of work and more.

 John Yau (Rail): Your new exhibit consists of two videos and nine photographs mounted on light boxes.
 Though can you first talk about the video, “Untitled (The Party is Over),” which is of fireworks shown in reverse?
 As you said before I turned on the tape, it is a close-up of the fireworks.
 Usually, we see fireworks from a considerable distance.

 Elisa Sighicelli: Yes, you see usually many of them at the same time, while my video is focused on just one section of the fireworks.

 Rail: And clouds, you see these grey clouds.